badoo/techblog/_posts/2014-10-05-css-centre-boxes.markdown

 categories: javascript css frontend problem
 ---

-In this article I would like to discuss a UI problem 'n was faced with in the past, that I still have no elegant solution for.
-It seems completely reasonable for this problem to have a pure and simple css solution, yet I have not been able to come by one so far.
+In this article I would like to discuss a UI problem I was faced with in the past, that I still have no elegant solution for.
+It seems completely reasonable for this problem to have a pure and simple CSS solution, yet I have not been able to come by one so far.

-I ended up solving this problem in javascript; it felt wrong and it felt like a cop out.
+I ended up solving this problem in Javascript; it felt wrong and it felt like a cop out.
 It was around the same time I started interviewing candidates for mobile web positions at Badoo, so I thought, why not kill two birds with one stone?
-After roughly 20+ interviews, most candidates are able to solve the problem, but they all resort to javascript after failing to complete the problem with only css.
+After roughly 20+ interviews, most candidates are able to solve the problem, but they all resort to Javascript after failing to complete the problem with only CSS.

 Is this possible?
 It is such a simple UI pattern we see used on the web all the time.
 Lemme talk you through the problem: